aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

 We validate the ESM filters by publishing each of the event messages(base-json.jon, code-is-300.json, custom-with-region.json, rbac-is-set.json, plain-string.txt) to the topic that the functions are mapped to.

-On the client machine that is configured to publish messages to the topic run these commands
+Login to the client machine in the bastion environment that is configured to publish messages to the topic and run these commands.

 ```
 #setting broker info